MubarakSaleem/Eye-Controller-Mouse/README.md

 Exit: Press Q to quit the application.

 # Acknowledgments## Acknowledgments

-Thanks to [MediaPipe](https://mediapipe.dev/) for providing an excellent framework for facial landmark detection.
+[MediaPipe](https://mediapipe.dev/) for the face mesh model.

+OpenCV for real-time image processing.

+PyAutoGUI for mouse control

 Inspired by accessibility projects that aim to improve the lives of individuals with disabilities.